JDxWang/Learning-R-Shiny/README.md

 # Side project

-Potentially I can write a notification bot that searches user input keywords and notifies them if a matching deal has been posted via a messeging platform of their choice.
+Potentially I can write a notification bot that searches user input keywords and notifies them if a matching deal has been posted via a messaging platform of their choice.